DaijobuDes/daijobudes/README.md

 I am Maine Ichinose, a college student, who codes not so efficient yet but soon.
 I'm mostly self-taught in coding and prefers backend development.

-To reach me, you may send me a DM on discord `DaijobuDes#0870` or on Twitter found below my profile picture.
+To reach me, you may send me a DM on discord `DaijobuDes#0870`.

 ### Programming Languages